All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Current Oral GLP-1 Options: Rybelsus

 Rybelsus (oral semaglutide) was the first oral GLP-1 medication to hit the market.
 The FDA approved it in 2019 for type 2 diabetes management.
-It contains the same active ingredient as the injectable form of semaglutide, but it is delivered as a tablet you swallow.
+It contains compounded formulations of the active ingredient as the injectable form of semaglutide, but it's delivered as a tablet you swallow.

 Here is how it works.
 Rybelsus uses a special absorption enhancer called SNAC that helps the semaglutide molecule survive your stomach acid and get absorbed into your bloodstream.
 Without this enhancer, the peptide would break down before it could work.